How to Safely Take an Epsom Salt Bath with Essential Oils

 While a tub full of warm water is fabulous on its own, bathtime becomes even more soothing when you add Epsom salts and essential oils to the water.

 But before you just drop essential oils into the bathwater, or even mix them with your Epsom salts before adding to the bath, pause.
 Doing that can leave you with painfully irritated skin and make your bathtime anything but soothing.

 It’s important to take a few simple safety precautions if you’re going to enjoy an Epsom salt bath with essential oils.
 Thankfully, this is really easy and doesn’t require any special ingredients!

 Disclosure: Affiliate links are included for recommended products.
-Purchasing through these links never costs you extra but A Better Way to Thrive can earn a commission.
+If you purchase through a link, your cost remains the same while I can earn a commission.
+Thanks!

-What Is Epsom Salt & How Do They Help in a Bath?
+What Is Epsom Salt & How Does It Help in a Bath?

 Epsom salt is actually magnesium sulfate, so it’s not a salt at all.
 Since this form of magnesium comes in salt-like crystals, it’s become known as salt.
 The Epsom part comes from a town in England where they were discovered.